Holiday in the Dolomites: UNESCO World Heritage Site

 Majestic, impressive, unique: the Dolomite Mountains in Italy!

-The Dolomites have been a UNESCO World Heritage Site since 2009.
-Their unique, monumental beauty and their geological and geomorphic significance earned the Dolomites the designation of protected area and the right to the title of UNESCO World Heritage Site.
-Nine areas in total, including the Nature Reserve of the Sciliar-Catinaccio/Schlern-Rosengarten are officially among the most beautiful landscapes in the world.
-The Sciliar, Dolomite peak and meeting point for the witches of the Sciliar, is the emblem and symbol mountain of the Dolomites.
+The Dolomites have been a Dolomites UNESCO World Heritage since 2009.
+Their unique, monumental beauty and their geological and geomorphic significance earned the Dolomites the designation of protected area and the right to the title of Dolomites UNESCO World Heritage Site.
+Nine areas in total, including the Schlern-Rosengarten Nature Reserve are officially among the most beautiful landscapes in the world.

 UNESCO, the United Nations Educational, Scientific, Cultural and Communication Organization, works to protect the world's cultural and natural heritage.
 Since its foundation in 1945, it has promoted international cooperation in education, science and culture to foster peace and sustainable development.
 UNESCO is particularly known for its recognition and preservation of sites of outstanding value as World Heritage Sites of Humanity.
 This is done by designating sites of historical, cultural or ecological significance to ensure their preservation for future generations.